maxnyla/muffin-tastic/README.md

 ## Acknowledgements and thanks <a name="acknowledgements"></a>

+Inspiration for this project was taken from the basic idea of the Code Institute Mini-project, Task Manager.
+This was used as a base and then adapted to build this site on.

 I would like to mention all the different resources and sites that are out there, with their respective communities, which have been a huge help for me.
 Some of them are: